Code-Institute-Submissions/white-wedding/README.md

 - [CSS] This project uses CSS for bits that require personal styling, overwriting the more conventional Bootstrap styles.
 - [FontAwesome](https://fontawesome.com) This project uses Font Awesome to provide some extra glow with cool, free icons.
 - [GoogleFonts](https://fonts.google.com) This project uses three fonts (Great Vibes, Raleway & Roboto) found on the Google Fonts website.
+- [Google Image Search](https://google.com) All images are from Google and are of the kind which are allowed to be used and altered.
+I don't want no copyright infringement problems here, y'all.

 ## Testing